NBISweden/module-openrefine-dm-practices/_episodes/07-subsetting-the-data.md

 Sometimes you would like to export a file that only contains a subset of the data in your project that conforms to a specific standard.

-In the next lesson of the _Introduction to Data Management Practices Workshop_ we will act as the researcher **Sam** who wants to submit data to the repository [ENA](https://www.ebi.ac.uk/ena/browser/home) (European Nucleotide Archive).
+In the next lesson of the _Introduction to Data Management Practices Workshop_ we will act as a researcher who wants to submit a subset of the data to the repository [ENA](https://www.ebi.ac.uk/ena/browser/home) (European Nucleotide Archive).
 To do so we need to prepare sample metadata to conform to the metadata standards of the repository.